DMiC-Lab-HFUT/FDKT/README.md

 ```

-### Datasets
+### Data Format
 The model has been proposed to solve the KT task in a continuous scoring scenario with subjective questions.
-Therefore, the dataset you use needs to include the following information: student id, exercise id, knowledge point id examined in the exercise, and the continuous score of the student answering the exercise.
+Therefore, the dataset you use needs to include the following information: student id, concept id, and the continuous score of the student answering the exercise.

- ### Data Format
 Data folder contains two files：`training.txt` and `testing.txt`.
 In each files, there are response records of different students included.
 Here is an example of the data format in each file:
 ```
 8